Keybby/ihm-keyboard/rapports/final/2_evaluation.typ

 === Observations

-First of all, the evaluation showed us several bugs we had this time.
-The right-click behaved unexpectedly and interfered with their tasks, resizing the frame and zooming it had an unexpected behaviour and the snap function did not function the same all the time.
+Firstly, the evaluation showed us several bugs we had this time.
+The right-click behaved unexpectedly and interfered with their tasks, resizing the frame and zooming it had an unexpected behavior and the snap function did not function the same all the time.
 We fixed these bugs as soon as possible.

 Then, the participants pointed out some problems: